Home > Combat Aircraft > Corgi Aviation Archive > Corgi Strike East Series: June 1941 - May 1945 (1:72 Scale) >

 Like most German aircraft produced in World War II, the Bf 109 G-series was designed to adapt to different operational tasks with greater versatility; larger modifications to fulfill a specific mission task, such as long-range reconnaissance or long-range fighter-bomber, were with "Ruststand" and given a "/R" suffix, smaller modifications on the production line or during overhaul, such as equipment changes, were made with kits of pre-packaged parts known as Umrust-Bausatze, usually contracted to Umbau and given a "/U" suffix.
 Field kits known as Rustsatze were also available but those did not change the aircraft designation.
 Special high-altitude interceptors with GM-1 nitrous oxide injection high-altitude boost and pressurized cockpits were also produced.

 Pictured here is a 1:72 scale replica of a German Messerschmitt Bf 109G-6 "Gustav" fighter that was piloted by Hptm.
 Horst Carganico, who was the commanding officer of II./Jagdgeschwader 5 "Eismeer", then deployed to Pskow South Airfield, Soviet Union, during early 1944.
-Now in stock!
+Sold Out!

 Dimensions: